fasolens/Scheduler/README.md

   * start     - a UNIX time stamp, the start time
   * stop      - a UNIX time stamp, the stop time
   * nodecount - the number of nodes to allocate this experiment to
-  * nodetypes - the type filter of required and rejected node types, e.g. "mobile,spain,-apu1"
+  * nodetypes - the type filter of required and rejected node types, e.g. "mobile,spain|norway,-apu1" Supports the operators OR(|), NOT(-) and AND(,) in this strict order of precedence.
   * script    - the experiment to execute, currently in the form of a docker pull URL

 These are defined as scheduling options, interpreted by the scheduling server: